P-Michalski/network-docs/README.md

 ### Database Setup
 1. Follow the backend repository instructions to set up the database
 2. Run database migrations to create the required tables
-3. Optionally, import sample data using the provided SQL dump file

 ## 🏗️ Build for Production